-A to Z topics.
+A to Z all health topics.
 MedlinePlus is a service of the US National Library of Medicine and the National Institutes of Health.
 Directs consumers to information that helps answer health questions; MedlinePlus also has extensive information about drugs, an illustrated medical encyclopedia, interactive patient tutorials, and latest health news.
 Information is consumer-friendly, and site navigation is extremely easy.
 Ad-free.
 Our tax dollars are being put to good use at this site

 CDC site in Spanish, Espanol

 Site by CDC’s National Center for Environmental Health.
 Topics in an A-Z Index such as air pollution and respiratory health, asthma, weather events like hurricanes, tornadoes, extreme cold or extreme heat, and other environmental health issues such as mold, cancer clusters, and more.
 General emergency preparedness is included

 Short easy-to-read fact sheets on over 100 health topics, including standard public health topics.
 Sample: breast cancer, cervical cancer, Choosing a Nursing Home, chronic fatigue, domestic violence, eating disorders, fibromyalgia, gout, hepatitis, incontinence, lung cancer, MRSA, prostate cancer, west nile virus.
 Prepared by Illinois Department of Public Health